When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Brief case examples throughout the course highlight the significant ethical challenges that commonly occur in the supervision relationship and an extended case example relates current decision-making models to the classic dilemma of adolescent confidentiality.
 The course also provides practical information including an ethical decision making model and references to the specific professional codes of ethics for social workers (NASW), marriage and family therapists (AAMFT), psychologists (APA), and counselors (NBCC.)

-Participants will receive 3 (Ethics) continuing education clock hours upon successful completion of this course.
+- Social Workers will receive 3 (Ethics) continuing education clock hours upon successful completion of this course.
+Accreditations

 - Identify ethical and unethical practices in clinical supervision